ARION

 “Explain, please.”

-“Since your announcement two days ago of the renovation project ending with Mr. Weathers’ demise, I have recorded thirty-two conversations within earshot of tech devices focusing on this failure.
+“Since your announcement two days ago of the genetic renovation project ending with Mr. Weathers’ demise, I have recorded thirty-two conversations within earshot of tech devices focusing on this failure.
 There are disgruntled personnel who have never trusted the aliens and they are now actively blaming them for Mr. Weathers’ death.”

 “Blaming them, in spite of foreknowledge that the procedure was risky and was not a guaranteed success?”